ccamara/carloscamara-hugo/content/en/project/44-young-architects/index.md

 +++
 # Project title.
-title = "Exposición 44 Young International Architects"
+title = "Exhibition: 44 Young International Architects"

 # Date this page was created.
 date = 2007-10-19T00:00:00

 # Project summary to display on homepage.
-summary = "Comisariado de la exposición de arquitectura en el Centre d'Arts Santa Mònica"
+summary = "Curation of the Exhibition in the Centre d'Arts Santa Mònica (Barcelona)"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["arquitectura", "exposición", "divulgación"]
+tags = ["architecture", "exhibition", "dissemination"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""